With the solo part of my trip complete, and vacation nearly over, I flew from Chiapas to Oaxaca, and met up with Amy to prepare for our journey home.

 I've written up the lessons I'd learned, and I share some on the following pages, because I'm trying to be a writer, and a writer should be a student of culture and life.
 Someday I may be able to give a book I'm writing some power by including such an insight.

 I must put a caveat here.
 I only went to Mexico for a couple of weeks, and my trip took place at the end of 1999.
 Some of my perceptions could easily be wrong, and a lot of things have changed since then.
-These are only my impressions, although I do think they fit.
-I would happy to hear from you; email me at email@example.com.
-Please read on to the following pages to see some of my thoughts and observations.
+These are only my impressions, so I cannot claim high confidence in them.